corda/samples-java/README.md

 </p>

 ## Introduction
-This repository contains sample CorDapps created to show developers how to implement specific functionality.
-These samples are all Apache 2.0 licensed, so feel free to use them as the basis for your own CorDapps.
+This repository contains multiple sample apps, from cordapps that help you get started, all the way to demonstrating specific features and advanced usage.

+To get started explore the [Basic](./Basic) folder, or navigate to the [Advanced](./Advanced) and [Features](./Features) folders to see a description of whats available.
 You can find the exact same set of Cordapp demonstration in Kotlin language at [link](https://github.com/corda/samples-kotlin).

 ## Directories
 The samples are divided into 4 sections with the following desciption: